 Mission and Scope

 The Penn Paleoecology Lab is dedicated to the analysis of human-environment interactions across the later Holocene.
-Our approach involves the combination of data and approaches from archaeology, history, and the environmental sciences.
-The latter includes analysis of pollen, sediments, plant macroremains including wood, and stable isotopes.
+Our approach combines data and methods from archaeology, history, and the earth and environmental sciences.
+The latter includes analysis of pollen, phytoliths, sediments, plant macroremains including wood, and stable isotopes.
+We are also interested in how records and imaginations of past landscapes continue to structure the present, specifically regarding issues of irrigation and water management, agriculture, conservation, and biodiversity.

 The laboratory opened for research in August of 2019.
 It is well equiped for the microscopic analysis of plant remains (seeds, wood charcoal and thin sections, phytoliths, pollen).
-The lab includes wet chemical factilities for the extraction of phytoliths, pollen and for isotopic sample preparation (animal bone and teeth, and plant remains).
-Our comparative collections of seeds, wood, pollen and phytoliths cover a diversity of flora, including South Asia, the Near East, the Mediterranean, South American, and Central America (with a specific regional focus on the east coast).
+The lab includes wet chemical facilities for the extraction of phytoliths and pollen, and for isotopic sample preparation (animal bone and plant remains).
+Our comparative reference collections of seeds, wood, pollen, and phytoliths cover a diversity of flora from South Asia, the Near East, the Mediterranean, South American, and Central America (particularly the east coast).

 To learn more about Green Labs, click here.